rubocode/frontier.nvim/doc/design/elements.md

 What would you rather eat? bagels, bread or cake?
 Is that the right question to ask?
-More importantly: are you getting laid or are you getting screwed?
+More importantly, are you getting laid or are you getting screwed?